barnabym/nfttimeline/README.md

 Near cat - ?

+Wax blockchain NFTs - when ?

+Zilliqa blockchain NFT - when ?

+Hive NFTs - when ?

 infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)

 Async.art - the world's first programmable artwork, First Supper NFT